Monthly zoom conversations to engage Together SC allies wishing to expand their understanding of and commitment to racial equity.

 Removing Our Blinders is a thought-provoking virtual series featuring brave discussions about race equity.

-These vulnerable conversations are designed to offer insight into how one's story impacts their leadership.
+These vulnerable conversations are designed to offer insight into how one's story impacts leadership.

 Please join our Removing Our Blinders conversations to expand your understanding of and commitment to racial equity.
 Attendees are encouraged to engage with our facilitators and ask their own questions.

-- July 13 - Gage Weekes, Hollingsworth Funds, Greenville
+- July 13 - Conversation with Gage Weekes of Hollingsworth Funds

 Visit our YouTube Channel for Recordings of past sessions, including: